 Our primary business activity is providing private-label contract manufacturing services to companies that market and distribute vitamins, minerals, herbal and other nutritional supplements, as well as other health care products, to consumers both within and outside the U.S. Historically, our revenue has been largely dependent on sales to two or three private-label contract manufacturing customers and subject to variations in the timing of such customers' orders, which in turn is impacted by such customers' internal marketing programs, supply chain management, entry into new markets, new product introductions, the demand for such customers' products, and general industry and economic conditions.
-Our revenue also includes raw material sales, and royalty and licensing revenue generated from license and supply agreements with third parties, granting them the right to use our patents, trademarks and other intellectual property in connection with the distribution and use of the ingredient known as beta-alanine sold under our CarnoSyn® and SR CarnoSyn® trademarks.
+Our revenue also includes raw material sales, and royalty and licensing revenue generated from license and supply agreements with third parties, granting them the right to use our patents, trademarks and other intellectual property in connection with the distribution and use of the ingredient known as beta-alanine sold under our CarnoSyn® and, SR CarnoSyn® trademarks, trademarks, and TriBsynTM trade name.

 A cornerstone of our business strategy is to achieve long-term growth and profitability and to diversify our sales base.
-We have sought and expect to continue to seek to diversify our sales by developing relationships with additional, quality-oriented, private-label contract manufacturing customers, and commercializing our patent estate through sales of beta-alanine under our CarnoSyn®, SR CarnoSyn® trademarks, and TriBsynTM trade name, royalties from license agreements, and potentially additional contract manufacturing opportunities with licensees.
+We have sought and expect to continue to seek to diversify our sales by developing relationships with additional, quality-oriented, private-label contract manufacturing customers, and commercializing our patent estate through sales of beta-alanine under our CarnoSyn®, and SR CarnoSyn® trademarks, and our TriBsynTM trade name, royalties from license agreements, and potentially additional contract manufacturing opportunities with licensees.

-During the three months ended September 30, 2024, our net sales were 2% lower than in the three months ended September 30, 2023.
-Private-label contract manufacturing sales decreased 5% primarily due to reduced orders from one of our larger customers, partially offset by increased shipments to a majority of our other existing customers and shipments to new customers.
-Revenue concentration for our largest private-label contract manufacturing customer as a percentage of total net sales for the three months ended September 30, 2024 was 37%, and revenue concentration for our largest private-label contract manufacturing customer as a percentage of total net sales for the three months ended September 30, 2023 was 36%.
+During the three six months ended September 30, 2024 December 31, 2024, our net sales were 2% lower 14% higher than in the three six months ended September 30, 2023 December 31, 2023.
+Private-label contract manufacturing sales decreased 5% increased 14% primarily due to reduced increased orders from one of our larger customers partially offset by increased shipments to a majority of our other existing customers and shipments to new customers, which was partially offset by decreased shipments to other existing customers.
+Revenue concentration for our largest private-label contract manufacturing customer as a percentage of total net sales for the three six months ended September 30, 2024 December 31, 2024 was 37% 34%, and revenue concentration for our largest private-label contract manufacturing customer as a percentage of total net sales for the three six months ended September 30, 2023 December 31, 2023 was 36% 41%.
 We expect our annualized fiscal 2025 revenue concentration for our largest customer to be slightly lower as compared to our revenue concentration for our largest customer in fiscal 2024.

-During the three months ended September 30, 2024, patent and trademark licensing revenue increased 42% to \$2.5 million compared to revenue of \$1.8 million for the three months ended September 30, 2023.
-The increase in patent and trademark licensing revenue during the three months ended September 30, 2024, was primarily due to decreased volume rebates and an increase in orders from existing customers.
+During the three six months ended September 30, 2024 December 31, 2024, patent and trademark licensing revenue increased 42% 9% to \$2.5 million \$4.3 million compared to revenue of \$1.8 million \$3.9 million for the three six months ended September 30, 2023 December 31, 2023.
+The increase in patent and trademark licensing revenue during the three six months ended September 30, 2024 December 31, 2024, was primarily due to decreased volume rebates and an increase in orders from existing customers, partially offset by lower material sales.